RaviTeja444/health-wellness/README.md

 * Heroku : Cloud hosting platform to host our PWA in free tier.

-* Github : Cloud Repository Platform used to store code
+* Github : Cloud Repository Platform used to store code.

+* Angular : It is a javascript based open source front end web framework mainly developed by organization google and by a set of people.It aims to simplify both the development   and the testing of such applications by providing model-view-controller(MVC) and model-view-viewmodel(MVVM) architectures.

+* Maven : It is a build package which will be helping us to compile our applicatins.

 ## APP_UX Design
 [APP LINK](https://www.figma.com/proto/JuWZstQl4XFCJESZAaNcau/Untitled?node-id=92%3A4&scaling=scale-down)